Back to top

 Step 2: Have your face-to-face assessment

-An ACAT representative will visit you at your own home or in hospital (if you’ve been admitted) so that they can assess your needs for care and support.
-Consider having a family member or your carer with you.
-Beyond offering extra comfort, they may also make it much easier to provide the assessor with necessary information or make the process a bit smoother for you generally.
+An SAS representative will visit you at your own home or in hospital to assess your care and support needs.
+Consider having a family member or your carer with you to offer extra comfort and help provide the information.

 What to prepare before your assessment: